nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Expected output when the command fails:
 * `Cannot log an empty list.`

->:bulb: `log` overwrites the data currently in the logger tab, so you do not need to perform clearing prior
+>:bulb: `log` overwrites the data currently in the logger tab, so you do not need to clear the logger tab before using
+> this command

+>:warning: The logger tab does not update when logged patients' profiles are edited or deleted.
+> The logger tab is intended to be a snapshot of the patients' details at the time that they were logged.
+> To reflect the edited changes in the logger tab after a change has been made, do `log` after the change.

 ### Adding a New `find` Command Result to the current Log: `alog`